-Make a pattern by colouring the circles.
+Chapter 2 Sorting and Patterning Make a pattern by colouring the circles.
 Make another colour pattern.
 Create a repeating number pattern.
 Create a growing number pattern.
+Teacher's Remark(s):

 Chapter 3 Introduction to Addition and Subtraction

 Draw counters to represent the following addition stories, and write an addition phrase for each of them.